iantkim/iantkim/README.md

 what I do outside of work:

-- work on getting a better living wage via other lines of income so I don't have to worry about money and keep bothering (read: contribute) other scientists
+- work on getting a better living wage via alternative lines of income so I don't have to worry about money and keep bothering (read: contribute) other scientists to provide answers to my inquiries